-Welcome to a tutorial on reshaping data in R using the dplyr and tidyr packages.
-In this tutorial, you’ll learn how to convert data between wide and long formats, understand when each format is useful, and see how to perform calculations more efficiently with long-format data.
-We will use examples to illustrate these concepts, focusing on economic data such as GDP components for multiple countries.
+Welcome to reshaping data in R using dplyr and tidyr.
+You’ll learn how to convert between wide and long formats, when to use each, and how to do calculations more efficiently with long-format data.

 Prerequisites